 Height: 2 ft (60 cm).
 Prune off growing tips to control plant's height.

 Water: Allow the top 1 in (2.5 cm) of soil to dry out between waterings.
 Water sparingly in winter when growth is slower.
 Also avoid getting water on the leaves and stems because they can rot if they get too wet.
 Yellow leaves that fall off are a sign the plant is over-watered.

 Temperature: Grows best with average room temperatures 65-75°F/18-24°C; a cooler winter rest (with a minimum of 55°F/13°C) will help promote flowers in spring and summer.
 If you move your plant outdoors for the summer, don't worry -- it can take the heat.
 Crown of Thorns will tolerate temps up to 90°F/32°C.

 Soil: A fast-draining medium such as cactus potting mix works best.

-Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a balanced water-soluble fertilizer diluted by half.
 Don't feed in winter, when flowering is over.

 Propagation: Propagating from tip cuttings is easy, if you don't stick your fingers with the sharp thorns!
 Take 3 in (7.5 cm) stem cuttings in spring or summer.
 Dip the cut ends in warm water for a few minutes to stop the flow of sap then allow to dry for 24 hours before inserting into barely moist potting mix.
 Cuttings will root in about 6 weeks.